Phishing Vs Vishing – The Key Differences Explained

 Conclusion

-Phishing and vishing are serious cyber threats with the objective to steal crucial data from oblivious victims.
+Phishing and vishing are severe cyber threats that steal crucial data from oblivious victims.
 While phishing employs bogus emails and websites to deceive people into supplying personal information, vishing uses phone calls to obtain sensitive information.
-Individuals and organizations must be aware of these risks and implement preventative measures to avoid becoming victims of these kinds of cyber attack.

 Janki Mehta